Heegaard Floer correction terms, with a twist: Computations and applications

-When a 3--manifold admits a unique torsion \spinc structure (and this is the case for all manifolds in this section, except for one, in the proof of \cref{l:doubletrefoil0}), we suppress the \spinc structure from the notation.
+When a $3$--manifold admits a unique torsion \spinc structure (and this is the case for all manifolds in this section, except for one, in the proof of \cref{l:doubletrefoil0}), we suppress the \spinc structure from the notation.

-\begin{remark} We also note that the K\"unneth formula for Heegaard Floer homology with twisted coefficients implies that taking a connected sum with a (twisted coefficients) L-space $\Yt$ (i.e. $\tHFpred\Yt = 0$) corresponds to a degree-shift by $\ud\Yt$; in particular, since $S^2\times S^1$ is a twisted coefficients L-space with correction term $-\tfrac12$, the groups $\tHFp(M(0,0,\infty,1))$ and $\tHFp(M(0,0,0,\infty))$ are easily computed from the corresponding groups $\tHFp(S^3_0(K_1))$ and $\tHFp(T^3)$, respectively.
+\begin{remark} Note that the connected sum formula for Heegaard Floer homology with twisted coefficients implies that taking a connected sum with a (twisted coefficients) L-space $\Yt$ (i.e. $\tHFpred\Yt = 0$) corresponds to a degree-shift by $\ud\Yt$; in particular, since $S^2\times S^1$ is a twisted coefficients L-space with correction term~$-\tfrac12$, the groups $\tHFp(M(0,0,\infty,1))$ and $\tHFp(M(0,0,0,\infty))$ are easily computed from the corresponding groups $\tHFp(S^3_0(K_1))$ and $\tHFp(T^3)$, respectively.
 These two latter groups have in fact been computed in~\cite[Lemma 8.6, Proposition 8.5]{OzsvathSzabo_4mfs_gradings_2003}. \end{remark}